ghassansalloum/getdata/Readme.md

 	..     ...      ...                  ...         ...

-**Step 7 - Create a tidy data set and write it to a file** Wickham's "Tidy data" paper (2007) lists three principles for tidy data.
+**Step 7.
+Create a tidy data set and write it to a file** Wickham's "Tidy data" paper (2007) lists three principles for tidy data:
 1. Each variable forms a column.
 2. Each observation forms a row.
 3. Each type of observational unit forms a table.

 Principle 1 is of particular interest for this project.
 I considered the various measurements (average of tBodyAcc-mean()-X, and average of tBodyAcc-std()-X) are different variables, which means that the "meltedata" data frame is not tidy yet.
 This lead me to spread() (from the tidyr library) those variables into their own columns, and store the result in a data frame called "tidydata".